Countly/countly-sdk-documentation/windows/next.md

 var stackTrace = ... // gather stack trace
 var breadCrumbs = new List&lt;string&gt; { "Before Init", "After Init" };

-Countly.Instance.BackendMode().RecordException(DEVICE_ID, APP_KEY, "Exception", stackTrace, breadCrumbs, customSegmentation, metrics);
+Countly.Instance.BackendMode().RecordException(DEVICE_ID, "Exception", stackTrace, breadCrumbs, customSegmentation, metrics, appKey: APP_KEY);

 // if needed you can also provide timestamp of the exception by adding timestamp to the call, if you do not provide it will be set as current timestamp
-Countly.Instance.BackendMode().RecordException(DEVICE_ID, error: "Exception", timestamp: 1703752478530);
+Countly.Instance.BackendMode().RecordException(DEVICE_ID, "Exception", appKey: APP_KEY, timestamp: 1703752478530);
 </code></pre>
 <h4 id="h_01HHHEEY3AHKR4XQD22DF8JQKJ">
   <span>Events</span>